The Flash: Barry Allen

 Barry Allen is an assistant scientist from the Criminal and Forensic Science Division of Central City Police Department.
 Barry had a reputation for being very slow, deliberate, and frequently late, which frustrated his fiancée, Iris West.
 One night, as he was preparing to leave work, a freak lightning bolt struck a nearby shelf in his lab and doused him with a cocktail of unnamed chemicals.
 As a result, Barry found that he could run extremely fast and had matching reflexes.
 He donned a set of red tights sporting a lightning bolt (reminiscent of the original Fawcett Comics Captain Marvel), dubbed himself the Flash (after his childhood hero, Jay Garrick), and became a crimefighter active in Central City.
-In his civilian identity, he stores the costume compressed in a special ring via the use of a special gas that could compress cloth fibers to a very small fraction of their normal size.
+In his civilian identity, he stores the costume compressed in a special ring via the use of a special gas that could compress cloth fibers to a small fraction of their normal size.

-Barry sacrificed his life for the universe in the 1985 maxi-series Crisis on Infinite Earths and remained dead for over twenty years after that story's publication.
+Barry sacrificed himself to save the universe in the 1985 maxi-series Crisis on Infinite Earths and remained dead for over twenty years after that story's publication.
 With the 2008 series Final Crisis, Barry returned to the DC Universe and returned to full prominence as the Flash in the 2009 series The Flash: Rebirth, which was soon after followed by a new volume of The Flash ongoing series, where Barry's adventures as the Scarlet Speedster were published until 2020.
+Wally returned as the primary Flash after 2021, but Barry remains a supporting character to him and the larger DC Universe and still operates as the Flash as of 2024.